unstoppabledomains/resolution-swift/README.md

 Version 0.1.3 introduced the `batchOwners(domains: _, completion: _ )` method which adds additional convenience when making multiple domain owner queries.

-> This method is only compatible with UNS-based domains.
+> This method is only compatible with uns-based domains.
 Using this method with any other domain type will throw the error: `ResolutionError.methodNotSupported`.

 As opposed to the single `owner(domain: _, completion: _)` method, this batch request will return an array of owners `[String?]`.
 If the the domain is not registered or its value is `null`, the corresponding array element of the response will be `nil` without throwing an error.